gomorpheus/morpheus-docs/installation/database/innodb/mysql-cnf-files/innodbBinlog.rst

 Perform on all DB nodes

 The default binary log expiration period is 2592000 seconds, which equals 30 days (30*24*60*60 seconds).
-This can end up taking up a lot of space and cause the databse node to run out of storage.
-To prevent this we can set the epxiration perired lower (We recommend 7 days)
+This can end up taking up a lot of space and cause the database node to run out of storage.
+To prevent this we can set the expiration period lower (We recommend 7 days)

 The following settings should to be set on all database nodes.